 Professional Licensure Disclosure: McDaniel offers degree programs both on campus and online that meet the educational requirements students need to apply for professional licensure and certifications in Maryland.
 These programs may not meet educational requirements for licensure or certification in other states regardless.
 Please read our professional licensure disclosure.

 McDaniel College Accreditation

 McDaniel College is regionally accredited by the Middle States Commission on Higher Education.
 The Commission has authorized McDaniel College to offer baccalaureate and master’s degrees, and post baccalaureate and professional graduate certificates.
-For information about filing a complaint with Middle States, click here.
+For information about filing a complaint with Middle States, visit the Middle States website.